 Downy mildew is a common annoyance, but entirely treatable.
 Mild outbreaks of this leaf fungus can be treated with neem oil application on all leaf surfaces.
 Severe cases may require copper-based fungicides but will also usually recover.

 Finally, we have fusarium yellows.
 Caused by fusarium fungi, this causes leaf yellowing and defoliation, twisted stems, and stunting or seedling death.
 Many cultivars are specifically bred to be resistant to this soil-dwelling disease, which has no reliable treatment.
-Some mycofungicides can slow fusarium formation.
+Some mycofungicides can slow fusarium formation, and you may have to remove the entire plant to prevent its spread.

 Frequently Asked Questions